tscharke/tscharke/README.md

 ## 🦸‍ More…

 As an experienced Software Engineer, Trainer, and Mentor, I bring not only technical expertise but also a passion for teamwork, continuous learning, and personal development.
 My professional career has been characterized by collaborating in interdisciplinary teams and developing innovative solutions for complex problems.

 As a Remote Worker, I am accustomed to working effectively and independently while maintaining communication with my team members.
 I value the diversity and opportunities that the digital workspace offers and actively strive to create a positive and supportive work environment.

 In addition to my work as a Software Artist, I am involved in the open-source community and am always looking for new opportunities to share my knowledge and inspire others.
 My long-term vision is to make a sustainable contribution to the development of innovative technologies while bringing together people from diverse backgrounds.

 ## 🎓 Trainer & Mentor

 In addition to development, I enjoy sharing my knowledge and experience through training and individual mentoring.
 I firmly believe that knowledge exchange is one of the key pillars of success and actively engage in fostering and supporting others.

-## ✈️ Remote Worker

-As a Remote Worker, I am skilled at effectively working in distributed teams and developing creative solutions.
-I am flexible and adaptable and have no problem navigating different environments.
-My goal is to actively shape the future of work and promote innovative approaches to collaboration.

 ## 🫶 Interests and Professional Focus

 ### Focus

-* 🫶 **Sustainable Development:** Passionate about innovations and developments in sustainable products for a better future.
 * 🧑‍🤝‍🧑 **Team and Collaboration:** Desire to work in a collaborative environment and build sustainable communities.
 Passionately committed to collaborating in interdisciplinary teams and creating positive work environments.
+* 🫶 **Sustainable Development:** Passionate about innovations and developments in sustainable products for a better future.
 * 🧑‍🤝‍🧑 **Open Source projects** I can contribute to

 ### Interests

+* **GO:** Interested in learning a new [programming language](https://go.dev) incl. the new concepts and fascinated by the possibilities coupled with the apparent simplicity.
 * **React Server Components:** Curious about the potentials and use cases of [React Server Components](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components) and their impact on how we develop web applications.
 * **HTMX:** Fascinated by the possibilities of [HTMX](https://www.jetbrains.com/guide/dotnet/tutorials/htmx-aspnetcore/what-is-htmx), especially regarding extending web applications and improving user experience.
 * **Remix:** Interested in utilizing [Remix](https://remix.run) to develop modern web applications and implement best practices in web development.

 ## ❤️ Links